+pop-ups, particularly on a large site or where there are significant numbers of personnel on site.
 Using signs and posters to build awareness of good handwashing technique, the need to increase handwashing frequency, avoid touching your face and to cough or sneeze into a tissue which is binned safely, or into your arm if a tissue is not available.
-Ensuring drivers have access to appropriate toilet facilities during their journeys and at their destinations and are helped to meet any requirements to allow them to do this, for example, prior booking-in, provision of hand sanitiser.
-Providing sufficient hand sanitiser where handwashing is not possible.
+Providing regular reminders and signage to maintain hygiene standards.
+Providing hand sanitisers in multiple locations in addition twashrooms.
+Setting clear use and cleaning guidance for toilets to ensure they are kept clean and social distancing is achieved as much as possible.
+Enhancing cleaning for busy areas.
+Special care should be taken for cleaning of portable toilets.
 Providing more waste facilities and more frequent rubbish collection.
-If you are cleaning after a known or suspected case of COVID-19 then you should refer to the specific guidance.
+Providing hand drying facilities - either paper towels or electrical dryers.
 Keeping the facilities well ventilated, for example by fixing doors open where appropriate.